JHR1986/johnhenryroche-ms2-visitjapan/testing.md

     - Confirm that the Navbar is identical on all html pages.

 2. Bootstrap Form
-    - Enter details into all form inputs, ensuring that form will not send if an input is blank.
+    - Enter details into all form inputs, ensuring that email will not be sent if an input is blank (see Known Bugs section below for summary).
-    - Hit submit button and confirm that modal appears correctly for all device widths, confirming that the request has been issued.
+    - Hit submit button (when all fields are completed) and confirm that modal appears correctly for all device widths, confirming that the request has been issued.
     - Receive email from Visit Japan (jhrdevelopment1@gmail.com - the email I set up for testing) detailing that request has been sent and a reply with brochure will be issued shortly.
     - Reduce and expand width of window to verify that the form responds as expected, and that it fits correctly on all device widths from mobile to tablet to desktop.